Skip to main content

 Understanding ACP

-• JSON-RPC over stdio - Standard communication protocol between editors and CLI
+• JSON-RPC over stdio between an editor client and an Ada subprocess.

 bash